datachainlab/hyperledger-hip/HIPs/yui.md

 To fulfill the above concepts, the team focused on Inter Blockchain Communication protocol (IBC) designed and implemented as the core functionalities of Cosmos network.
 Though the original IBC aimed to make networks of public blockchains, the team applied the technology mainly for enterprise and consortium blockchains.

+For making IBC works in Hyperledger families, the team focused in designing and formalizing the verification protocols suitable to each ledger, thus abstracting the verification layer and enabling the upper layer to use its functionality without caring about the underlying ledgers.

 The team put together modules for major enterprise blockchain, namely Hyperledger Fabric, Besu, and Corda and contributed to Hyperledger as a Lab called YUI in June 2021.

 After the lab is set up, YUI has been actively engaging with open source communities including presentation in Hyperledger Global Forum and meetup.
 Discussions within forum on GitHub resulted in grant opportunities from Interchain Foundation as well as collaboration with public blockchain projects like Harmony and Celo (ChorusOne).
 Also enterprises like NTT Data are applying YUI for projects for proof of concepts planned for commercial use.